Elizabeth Warren Touts Barack Obama And Harry Reid’s Praise In New Nevada Ad

 — Elizabeth Warren (@ewarren) February 15, 2020

-According to latest polling, Warren will likely not be a formidable contender in Nevada.
+According to the latest polling, Warren will likely not be a formidable contender in Nevada.
 Independent Sen. Bernie Sanders appears poised to win the race, with 25 percent of the vote.
 Former Vice President Joe Biden is in second place with 18 percent and Warren in third, polling at 13 percent.

 Progressives appear to have coalesced around Sanders and moderate-leaning Democrats seem undecided between Biden, former South Bend, Indiana Mayor Pete Buttigieg and Sen. Amy Klobuchar of Minnesota, leaving little room for Warren to generate significant support.